The ultimate Christmas and holiday party planning guide

 We also asked users and other successful office party planners about the best day and time for a corporate holiday event and one time kept coming up: Thursday, an hour before closing time.
 Looking for more details on throwing a better company holiday party?
 Check out our guide for tips and tricks.

-Holiday party planning guide
+Holiday party planning guide and tips

 A holiday invitation with a red drink in a coupe glass with holly garnish in front of a plaid backdrop; someone puts cranberries into Champagne flutes in preparation of them being filled.